longjl1/TabPet/README.md

 1. open the options page
 2. paste a custom image URL
 3. let the existing pet behavior system render that asset in place of the default face

+## Current Page Interaction

+- the pet roams across the visible page area on its own
+- drag the pet anywhere in the viewport to reposition it
+- double-click the pet to open the control panel
+- use the `Hide` button to collapse the panel again

 ## Development